venelinpetrov/reaper-control-surface-driver/README.md

 ### Pros

 1. Portable.
 It's just html and javascript, so it runs on every machine that has browser
-2. Support two-way communication between REAPER and the Controller.
-Useful for feedback scenarios
+2. Supports two-way communication between REAPER and the Controller.
+Useful for feedback scenarios and keeping in sync with the DAW
-2. Easy to debug.
-It's a web app and you can actually debug it in real time in contrast to EEL and Lua solutions
+2. Debuggable.
+It's a web app and you can actually debug it in contrast to EEL and Lua solutions
 3. No prerequisites.
 You don't need to install anything on your machine (no extensions, plugins, third-party software etc.)

 ### Cons